rinnebyakuya/fft/README.md

-A simple fuzzy system for automatic chord identification
+A simple fuzzy system for automatic chord recognition